-Stealing an idea from Mr. Oliver, I wrote No Good News Has Been Delivered Using Excel, now don’t take this as me dumping on Excel, it is an exceptional tool, which anybody doing anything financial should be proficient in using the tool.
-My commentary is based on the fact that if someone sends you an Excel spreadsheet, the news in it cannot be made to look good.
+Stealing an idea from Mr. Oliver, I wrote No Good News Has Been Delivered Using Excel now.
+Please don’t take this as me dumping on Excel.
+It is an exceptional tool, which anybody doing anything financial should be proficient in using the device.
+My commentary is based on the fact that if someone sends you an Excel spreadsheet, its news cannot be made to look good.

 Video of the Week

-Normally I include a video at the end of this article, but John Oliver has (in 20 minutes) summed up pretty much everything I have ranted about for the past 11 years, so have a watch of this, but keep reading my stuff too
+I usually include a video at the end of this article, but John Oliver has (in 20 minutes) summed up pretty much everything I have ranted about for the past 11 years, so have a watch of this, but keep reading my stuff too.

 Just Call Your Dad to Say You are OK

 Do you have a cottage in your family?
 Is there marital strife?
 If this is the case, you had better read Mark from the Blunt Bean Counter’s article The Income Tax Implications of Divorce Where You Own a Home and a Cottage.
-As usual Mark points out some subtle differences that you might not be thinking about in this situation.
-Speaking of real estate the Globe’s Robert McLister gives us a warning with Make sure to check your broker’s math when shopping for a mortgage, and if you don’t understand the math, you should!
-In other news from the CBC Captain Obvious reports Canada’s major banks hiking fees while pulling in big profits, maybe you should invest in them to recoup those fees?
+As usual, Mark points out some subtle differences that you might not be thinking about in this situation.
+Speaking of real estate, the Globe’s Robert McLister gives us a warning with Make sure to check your broker’s math when shopping for a mortgage, and if you don’t understand the math, you should!
+Captain Obvious reports Canada’s significant banks hiking fees while pulling in big profits in other news from the CBC.
+Maybe you should invest in them to recoup those fees?

-Are you thinking about increasing your negative equity and getting another car, you should read The Most and Least Expensive Cars to Maintain.
+Are you thinking about increasing your negative equity and getting another car?
+It will help if you read The Most and Least Expensive Cars to Maintain.
 I am glad to see my Toyota Corolla did so well on the list.

-The Chinese economy is an enigma (to me) and Mark from 2nd Career Search points out Why China Growth is Slowing, and his opinion might surprise you.
-In more international stories, Medium gives us Why Central Banks Will Issue Digital Currency, a very interesting read.
+The Chinese economy is an enigma (to me), and Mark from 2nd Career Search points out Why China Growth is Slowing, and his opinion might surprise you.
+Medium gives us Why Central Banks Will Issue Digital Currency in more international stories, a fascinating read.

-You can pretty get used to a lot of things in life (good and bad) and Michael James points out many of us are Building a Tolerance for Debt.
+You can pretty get used to many things in life (good and bad), and Michael James points out many of us are Building a Tolerance for Debt.
 Debt should make you uncomfortable, and as I have said countless times, There is No Such Thing as Good Debt.